17 Beautiful Shrubs with Purple Flowers

 Hebe is from the Plantaginaceae family, evergreen shrubs, from 1.5-2 feet high.

-You’ll love Hebe for its spiked cluster of blooms and flashy, colorful leaves.
-These are low-mound purple flowering shrubs with over 100 different varieties ranging in height, flower size, and leaf size.
+You’ll love hebe for its spiked clusters of blooms and flashy, colorful leaves.
+These low-mound purple flowering shrubs come in over 100 different varieties ranging in height, flower size, and leaf size.
 Besides purple, you can find them in red, pink, blue, and white.

-Types with smaller leaves and lower to the ground tend to be hardier in cooler zones.
-They love a lot of sunlight and well-drained soil.
-Give them these, and you’ll have blooms all summer and fall.
-For a fuller shrub, give them full light.
-Too much shade can get them too leggy.
+Types with smaller leaves that grow closer to the ground tend to be hardier in cooler zones.
+They thrive in full sunlight and well-drained soil.
+Provide these conditions, and you’ll enjoy blooms all summer and fall.
+For a fuller shrub, ensure they get plenty of light.
+Too much shade can make them leggy.

 Hydrangea